top of page

 Once washed and dried, the fleece is gently opened by hand and carded into small batts, preparing the fibres for felting.

-At times I also handspin the carded wool into yarn, allowing subtle variations of colour and texture to emerge.
 I welcome the small imperfections that arise through these natural processes — shifts, marks and variations that give the material its depth and character.

-DYEING
+NATURAL DYEING TECHNIQUES

 My colour palette is largely rooted in natural tones.
-Much of the wool fibre I work with is simply washed and carded, as I value the subtle colours that occur naturally in the fleece.
+Most of the wool fibre I work with is simply washed and carded, as I value the subtle colours that occur naturally in the fleece.

 When a piece calls for additional colour, it often emerges through natural dyeing processes.
-I work with plant-based dyes and rust dyeing, allowing the interaction between fibre, water, minerals, and time to shape the final result.

 Natural dyes introduce soft, organic tones that echo the surrounding landscape.
+I work with plant-based dyes and rust dyeing, allowing the interaction between fibre, water, minerals and time to shape the final result.

-Plant materials create gentle variations of colour, while rust dyeing can leave distinctive marks and patterns formed through the meeting of iron, moisture, and fibre.
+Plant materials create gentle variations of colour, while rust dyeing can leave distinctive marks and patterns formed through the meeting of iron, moisture and fibre.

-FELTING
+FELTING TECHNIQOUES

-My techniques are slow and responsive.
+My felting techniques are slow and responsive.
 I work entirely by hand, shaping, layering, and connecting fibres with close attention to rhythm, structure and surface.

 It is a material-led process, where the fibres themselves often guide the direction of the work.
 Through repetition and careful observation, the piece gradually evolves, allowing form and texture to emerge naturally.
-Each work carries the imprint of both the material and the hand that shapes it. â€‹
+Each work carries the imprint of both the material and the hand that shapes it.
+Through the pressure of the hand, the fibres bind together, transforming their original form into a new surface and structure.

 I use a range of wet felting techniques to create different textures and surfaces, allowing each piece to develop its own character.
-I love using the combination of few felting techniques together to express myself more though the surface design elements.
+I love using the combination of few techniques together to express myself more though the surface design elements.

-WEAVING
+WEAVING TECHNIQUES

 Natural fibres respond differently under tension, revealing their character through subtle variations in texture and density.
 I often combine wool, handspun yarns, and other natural fibres, allowing their differences to shape the surface and depth of the woven piece.